How To Write A Book – The Ultimate Guide

 Throw us for a loop at the midpoint.

 Halfway through your book, find a way to turn the story on its head.
 The protagonist learns she’s been working with bad information.
 A friend turns out to be an enemy or an enemy turns out to be a friend.
 This part should feel like a shocking reveal or a devastating blow.
-Sometimes the midpoint is preceded by a false win.
+Sometimes the midpoint is preceded by what’s called a “false win.”

 Create a false win.

 You know when you get anxious watching a movie because everything’s going great for your protagonist but there are still forty-five minutes left?
 That’s the false win.
 The writer has lifted the protagonist up only to smack ‘em back down.
-Brutal.
+It’s a brutal game.

 Be hard on your protagonist.